ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 #### For Enabling User Access to a New Upload Procedure
 Before general users (not Data Stewards) can upload files, three things must happen:
 1. A Data Steward must create the `ResearchDataUploadBox`/`FileUploadBox` via the Data Portal.
-   - The UOS signs a `CreateFileUploadBoxWorkOrder` token and contacts the UCS.
+   - The UOS signs a `CreateFileBoxWorkOrder` token and contacts the UCS.
 2. A Data Steward must grant the user a claim enabling them to use the `ResearchDataUploadBox`.
    - Internal auth token required here, the UOS verifies the Data Steward role exists before it contacts the CRS.